MarshaC713/MarshaC713/README.md

 ## Hi, There! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is Marsha Castello, and I am a software engineer trainee studying cloud computing, Python and C#.
 I hold a MSc.
 International Business and Development from the University of London.
-I have a passion for emerging ethical sustainable technologies and innovation
+I have a passion for emerging ethical and sustainable technologies and innovation

 You can find me via my links below.